lavanet/docs/docs/provider/provider-setup.md

 - `KEYRING_BACKEND` - A keyring-backend of your choosing, for more information ([FAQ: what is a keyring](faq#keyring)).
 Example `test`
 - `CHAIN_ID` - The chain_id of the network.
 Example `lava-testnet-1`
 - `LAVA_RPC_NODE` - A RPC node for Lava (can be omitted if the current node has joined the Lava network).
 Example `https://public-rpc.lavanet.xyz:443/rpc/`
+- `GEOLOCATION` - Indicates the continent where the process is located.
+Example 1 for US, 2 for EU, or 3 for both

 Notes:
 1. Expected output code: `0`